The policy applies to all researchers at the University of Tasmania, following the policy implementation in October 2018.

 The University's Management of Research Data Policy and Management of Research Data Procedure provide guidance about managing research data affiliated with the University, including discovery and access.

-Visit the Research Data & Discovery subject guide and find out more about managing and storing your research data for discovery, access and potentially re-use.
+Visit the Research Data Management subject guide and find out more about storing, archiving or publishing your data in the Research Data Portal and managing your research data for discovery, access and potentially re-use.

 The institutional Open Access Repository (OAR) is the University's online location for collecting and exposing the scholarly output of the University for the primary purpose of dissemination and discovery; this is also known as ePrints.
 The OAR is managed by the Library.